Orlando Brown Of ‘That’s So Raven’ Arrested On Felony Narcotics Charge

-Actor Orlando Brown enjoyed considerable fame and became a teenage heartthrob during his time playing Eddie Thomas on Disney Channel’s That’s So Raven from 2003-2007, but once the show ended, so did his time in the spotlight and the once beloved actor has now taken on a new role in real life, criminal.
+Actor Orlando Brown enjoyed considerable fame and became a teenage heartthrob during his time playing Eddie Thomas on Disney Channel’s That’s So Raven from 2003 to 2007, but once the show ended, so did his time in the spotlight, and the once-beloved actor appears to have plunged into constant encounters with the law since.

 E!
 News recently reported that Brown, 30, was arrested Monday in Las Vegas.
 Upon being booked the actor was charged with narcotics possession, which is a felony.
-He was also charged with resisting arrest, obstructing a police officer and drug paraphernalia, which are considered misdemeanor charges.
+He was also charged with resisting arrest, obstructing a police officer, and drug paraphernalia, which are considered misdemeanor charges.

 TMZ reports that Brown was seen by authorities entering a motel considered to be located in a “high drug and prostitution area” by law enforcement and then quickly jumping into a cab upon exiting the motel.
-Police immediately pulled the cab over and when the actor refused to cooperate with them, he was put in handcuffs.
-A bag of drugs belonging to Brown was discovered and it was later revealed that the drug was in fact meth.
+Police immediately pulled the cab over, and when the actor refused to cooperate with them, he was put in handcuffs.
+A bag of drugs allegedly belonging to Brown was discovered and it was later revealed that the drug was in fact meth.
 A pipe was also discovered.

-The Proud Family voice actor’s mugshot visibly displayed his most recent tattoo of that of his former That’s So Raven co-star, Raven-Symoné’s face on his chest and neck.
-The actor proudly showed-off his new ink all over his social media last month, which went viral on Twitter.
+The Proud Family voice actor’s mugshot visibly displayed his most recent tattoo of that of his former That’s So Raven co-star Raven-Symone’s face on his chest and neck.
+The actor proudly showed off his new ink all over his social media last month, which went viral on Twitter.

 Orlando Brown tattoos Raven Symone's face on his chest pic.twitter.com/L8IkSLdmBB